smart-data-models/dataModel.ParksAndGardens/Garden/doc/spec_JA.md

         model: https://schema.org/DateTime
         type: Property
     dateModified:
       description: Timestamp of the last modification of the entity.
-This will usually be allocated by the storage platform.
+This will usually be allocated by the storage platform
       format: date-time
       type: string
       x-ngsi: